davidparker83686/student-workbook/src/reflections/wk10/quiz10.md

 **7.** In the example what is `abstract` preventing?
 <!-- enter you answer in the space below -->
 ```
+Abstraction in C# is the process to hide the internal details and showing only the functionality.
+The abstract modifier indicates the incomplete implementation.
 ```
 **8.** In the example what is the purpose of `virtual`?
 <!-- enter you answer in the space below -->
 ```
+modify a method, property, indexer, or event declaration and allow for it to be overridden in a derived class.
 ```
 **9.** Name four access modifiers:
 <!-- enter you answer in the space below -->